Learn the skills necessary to affect real, meaningful change as a leader in the higher education landscape.

-Every graduate leaves the program with a finished dissertation that they can put into practice somewhere in the field of higher education.
+Graduates pursuing opportunities in secondary and higher education produce a dissertation directly applicable to their field.
 A number of courses within the curriculum are specifically created to facilitate the completion of the dissertation within the three-year program.

 The capstone project allows you to explore in-depth a critical issue in higher education and share your work with the higher education community.
 Previous capstone projects of dissertation in practice have included:

 Studying on the campus of Trinity College was inspiring and a unique opportunity offered through this doctoral program.
 The storied campus setting and opportunity to learn about the higher education system in Dublin by actually traveling to different campuses was a once in a lifetime experience.Robert Melaragni, EdD candidate

 Before beginning in the Regis EdD program I always had a voice on my campus being an administrator.
 However through my time in the program the content of my voice was increased.
 This program truly prepared me to think deeply about issues in higher education, and gave me the tools to work on solutions.
 This was accomplished through the coursework, classroom discussions with faculty and other students, and through my research.
 The program delivers on its name: Higher Education Leadership.
 I am now prepared to be a senior administrator and to contribute at the highest levels.Conway Campbell | Vice President for Student Success